Mega Millions: Here are the winning numbers for $940M jackpot

 (NEXSTAR) — Is it your lucky day?
 Friday’s Mega Millions jackpot is a massive $940 million, the eighth-largest prize in the game’s history.
-Winning numbers for the July 28 jackpot are: 52, 28, 5, 63, and 10.
+The winning numbers for the July 28 jackpot are 52, 28, 5, 63, and 10.
 The Mega ball number is 18.
 Friday’s Megaplier is 5X.

 The $940 million pot on the line Friday night will be that high only if a single player wins and they choose to be paid through an annuity of one immediate payment or 30 annual allotments.
 But jackpot winners nearly always take the cash in a lump sum, which for Friday night’s drawing would be an estimated $472.5 million.